 - 14.1 Any offer of appointment made to a successful candidate, including one who has lived or worked abroad, must be conditional on satisfactory completion of the necessary preemployment checks. - 14.2 When appointing new staff, schools and colleges must - Verify a candidate's identity.
-Identification checking guidelines can be found on the GOV.UK website; - obtain (via the applicant) an enhanced DBS certificate (including barred list information, for those who will be engaging in regulated activity); - obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available; - schools that work with children between 8 and 18 years old must recognise that the 'relationships and associations' that staff have in school and outside (including online), may have an implication for the safeguarding of children in the school.
-Where this is the case, the member of staff must speak to the school (Childcare Act 2006 as amended). - verify the candidate's mental and physical fitness to carry out their work responsibilities.
+Identification checking guidelines can be found on the GOV.UK website; - obtain (via the applicant) an enhanced DBS certificate (including barred list information, for those who will be engaging in regulated activity); - obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available; - the school needs to ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the Childcare (Disqualification) Regulations 2009 and the Childcare Act (2006). - schools that work with children between 8 and 18 years old must recognise that the 'relationships and associations' that staff have in school and outside (including online), may have an implication for the safeguarding of children in the school.
+Where this is the case, the member of staff must speak to the school (Childcare Act 2006 - as amended). - verify the candidate's mental and physical fitness to carry out their work responsibilities.
 A job applicant can be asked relevant questions about disability and health in order to establish whether they have the physical and mental capacity for the specific role; - verify the person's right to work in the UK.
-If there is uncertainty about whether an individual needs permission to work in the UK, follow advice on the GOV.UK website; - if the person has lived or worked outside the UK, make any further checks the school or college consider appropriate and - verify professional qualifications, as appropriate. - carry out prohibition check for all staff with QTS complete a risk assessment for each volunteers to decide whether they need to do an enhanced DBS check or not.
+If there is uncertainty about whether an individual needs permission to work in the UK, follow advice on the GOV.UK website; - if the person has lived or worked outside the UK, make any further checks the school or college consider appropriate and - verify professional qualifications, as appropriate. - carry out prohibition check for all staff with QTS - complete a risk assessment for each volunteers to decide whether they need to do an enhanced DBS check or not.
 (Please note:, even if it is decided an enhanced DBS is to be requested, if the volunteer is not in regulated activity, then you're not legally allowed to do a barred list check).

-Further guidance can be found in Keeping Children Safe in Education (201) this can be accessed here:
+Further guidance can be found in Keeping Children Safe in Education (2018) this can be accessed here:

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/707761/Keeping Children Safe in Education - September 2019.pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\ data/file/707761/Keeping\Children\Safe\in\Education\-\September\2018.pdf